 To qualify for a CE Mark products must achieve the prescribed levels of performance as outlined but also be manufactured in line with a factory production control system (FPC).
-Nolan currently holds EN ISO 9001 Quality Management Systems audited by BSI so is already compliant.
+Nolan currently holds EN ISO 9001 Quality Management Systems audited by BM TRADA so is already compliant.

 2. Initial Type Testing of Products